huangli712/ZenGui/README.md

 # ZenGui

-ZenApps provides some basic applications which are based on the ZenCore library.
-Actually, it is one of the core components of the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
-It should be integrated with the Zen framework, working together with the other components.
+ZenGui is the graphic user interface for the [**Zen**](https://github.com/huangli712/Zen) DFT + DMFT computation framework.
+In other words, it should not be used separately.

-This package is currently under developement. **IT DOESN'T WORK NOW!**
+This package is currently under heavy developement. **PLEASE USE IT AT YOUR OWN RISK!**

 ## Version

-v0.0.1-devel.210622
+v0.0.2-devel.250327

 ## License